HariEshwar-J-A/habit-tracker/README.md

   - Custom install prompts
   - App icon and splash screen
   - Native-like experience
-- Works offline with full functionality
+- Works offline with cached assets
-  - IndexedDB for local data storage
-  - Background sync when online
+  - Theme and settings persistence
   - Cached assets and resources
+  - Automatic sync with Supabase when online
 - Automatic updates when new versions are available
   - Service worker update flow
   - Update notification system